joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

   \end{align}
 $$

-the first term kills off most terms in the sum, since there can't be a lefty sister if the family only has $1$ girl. the surviving terms are just
+the first term kills off most terms in the sum, since there can't be a lefty sister if the family only has $1$ girl (who would have to be Mary).

+the surviving terms are just

 $$
   \begin{align}